NUSTEM-UK/Tech-Wishing-Well/README.md

 Things to do:

-* There are many better ways for us to access the camera.
+* There are many better ways for us to access the camera, in part thanks to continued development in the year since we first wrote this.
 In particular, I want to play with the fast mode of `raspistill` and see if bouncing images off the SD card is actually quicker than the pure Python API of PiCamera.
 * Document a tabletop build properly.
 * Photograph the assembled Well properly.
 This is surprisingly hard to do, and the main reason we've only got this skeletal write-up so far!
 * Experiment with very high-resolution / long exposure imagery.